torlenor/redseligg/README.md

 ## Description

 This is AbyleBotter, an extensible Chat Bot for various platforms.
+It is based on a server architecture which can be controlled via a REST API.

 At the moment the Bot is in a proof of concept/API/interface development phase with very limited functional use.